-Email Marketing and Social Media: What happens when they’re combined with SEO?
+Email Marketing and Social Media: What If Combined with SEO?

 What is digital marketing?
 How can some digital channels be combined and have SEO baked in?
 How can you make this scheme actually work?

 You already know that social media contributes to your SEO efforts.
 Well, so does email marketing!
 In fact, email marketing and marketing automation is one of social media’s predecessors — one that can be quite profitable.